-From 2020 to 2021, Florida saw the largest numeric drop in deadly police shootings, from 93 to 44, followed by decreases in California and Washington, according to the Washington Post data.
+From 2020 to 2021, Florida saw the largest numeric drop in deadly police shootings, from 93 to 50, followed by decreases in California and Washington state, according to the Washington Post data.

 While some states saw declines, others saw increases.
-Illinois saw 10 more fatal police shootings in 2021, Mississippi experienced a rise of eight and New Mexico, Georgia, Nebraska and Idaho had six more shootings.
+For example, Illinois saw 16 more fatal police shootings, Missouri and Texas had 12 more and Georgia had 11 more.